kauckel/kauckel/README.md

 - 👀 I love reading books and love writing
 - 🌱 I’m currently learning c++
 - 💞️ I’m looking to develop new skills
-- 📫 you can reach me throught instagram: @auckelkomal and @komalwritess
+- 📫 you can reach me throught instagram: @auckelkomal
 -

 <!---